LeoTurnell-Ritson/reportomatic/README.md

 # ReportOmatic

-ReportOmatic is a CLI utility for generating opinionated report for GitLab and GitHub repositories in the same Markdown format.
+ReportOmatic is a CLI utility for generating opinionated reports for both GitLab and GitHub repositories in the same Markdown format.

 ## Features